scrannad/web-scraping-challenge/README.md

 # Web Scraping Challenge
-In this challenge, I scrape and analyze Mars information and data utilizing BeautifulSoup, Pandas, Jupyter Notebook, and matplotlib.
+In this challenge, I scrape and analyze Mars information and data utilizing Splinter, BeautifulSoup, Pandas, Jupyter Notebook, and matplotlib.

 The first deliverable, mars_news, uses BeautifulSoup to extract html and scrape titles and preview text from a Mars News site.